pasolano/appml/formal/project-3.md

 ### Linear Regression Validation

 Plot of the difference between the real and the predicted population of Costa Rica:

 ![Lin Reg Diff Sums](https://raw.githubusercontent.com/pasolano/appml/main/data/project-3/images/lin-reg-diff-sums.png)

 Plot of Mean Error:

 ![Lin Reg ME](https://raw.githubusercontent.com/pasolano/appml/main/data/project-3/images/lin-reg-me.png)

 ### Random Forest Validation

-Plot of the difference between the real and the predicted population of Costa Rica
+Plot of the difference between the real and the predicted population of Costa Rica:

 ![Random Forest Diff Sums](https://raw.githubusercontent.com/pasolano/appml/main/data/project-3/images/rf-diff-sums.png)

 Plot of Mean Error:

 ![Random Forest ME](https://raw.githubusercontent.com/pasolano/appml/main/data/project-3/images/rf-me.png)

 ## Write a report assessing the two approaches and which of the two models was more accurate.
 Be sure to account for spatial variation throughout your selected location and provide substantive explanations for why those variations occurred